-A bomb being dropped in Darayya, Syria
+A bomb exploding in Darayya, Syria

 The Syrian civil war is now in its third year, and the country's citizens continue to suffer.
-The warring sides are stuck in a stalemate, millions of Syrians are now refugees, and once the death toll reached 150,000 the United Nations stopped counting casualty figures.
+The warring sides are stuck in a stalemate, millions of Syrians are now refugees, and, once the death toll reached 150,000, the United Nations stopped counting casualty figures.
 The West's attempt at a peace deal was a total shambles, and even if there was an end in sight the country's infrastructure is so badly damaged that it would take decades to repair.
-Essentially, everything is 100 percent fucked.
+Essentially, everything is 100-percent fucked.

 Footage of an unexploded barrel bomb

 VICE: Last time we spoke, the UN was still debating the Syrian chemical weapons debacle.
 Can you update me on what's happened since then?

 Eliot Higgins: The Syrian chemical weapons program is being dismantled, with the equipment and munitions already being destroyed.
 All that remains is the chemicals, a mix of mustard gas and precursors to various chemical agents, including sarin.
 The process is going slowly, with only a small percentage destroyed so far.

 So the Syrians haven't been keeping to their promised schedule?
 Are they cooperating?

 Currently they're behind schedule, and it appears that transporting the chemicals has proved to be more of a challenge than was expected by many people.
 Whether or not the government is cooperating is questionable, but there are certainly plenty of reasons on the ground that could explain the delay.